-The mountains of Mourne sit on the other side of the Lough altogether giving Carlingford a very unique blend of natural beauty.
+The mountains of Mourne sit on the other side of the Lough, altogether giving Carlingford a unique blend of natural beauty.
 All route maps for the above walks in Carlingford can be found in the local tourist office.
 Below are the most popular and breathtaking routes.

 A short walk around the village of Carlingford, suitable for families with younger children although if you are pushing a buggy keep to the tarmac roads and avoid the grassy parts at the end

 - Slieve Foy National Loop Walk: 9 km's: Time 2-3 hrs.